tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### negativeColor
-Color to use for bars with negative values.** Applicable only to bar and column series. **
+The color to use for bar or column series with negative values.
+Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`